Talking Heads: Understanding Inter-layer Communication in Transformer Language Models: Identifying Communication Channels in Low-Rank Subspaces

 \subsection{Composition Score}

-The Composition Score (CS) is a weight based metric of how much two weight matrices `talk' to each other when they are separated by layers.
+The Composition Score (CS) introduced in \citet{elhage2021mathematical} is a weight based metric of how much two weight matrices `talk' to each other when they are separated by layers.
 That is, $\matr{W_1}$ might write information into a subspace in the residual stream that is read out by $\matr{W_2}$.
 In Query composition for example, $\matr{W_1}$ is the OV matrix of some head, and $\matr{W_2}$ is the QK matrix.

 We take advantage of the fact that circuit analysis in works like \citet{wang2022interpretability} tells us that, for example, head 3.0 (duplicate head) interacts with head 7.9 (inhibition head) through value composition and 7.9 with 9.9 (mover head) in query composition.
-We initially use the composition score in Equation \ref{cs_equation} to try predict these interactions in the weights, but find these results are largely noisy and uninterpretable.
-This is briefly demonstrated in Appendix \ref{sec:circuit_discovery}.
-We find that despite empirically knowing interactions exist between heads, we do not find they reliably have higher composition scores than any random head.
-Although the composition score has been shown to be useful on small toy models \citep{elhage2021mathematical}, previous work has also shown that on larger models, the signal the composition score conveys is extremely noisy \citep{singh2024needs}.